cgermain/GAILA/README.md

 GUI: Drag and drop a plain parsed file onto the plaincount.exe application icon.
 Make sure to drag the file onto the icon itself and not in the command line window.

 Command Line: python plaincount.py plain_parse_filename

-## FOR MAC / LINUX
-Currently a work in progress.

 ### If there are any issues with installation, the web interface, or the scripts themselves, please email germain@cabm.rutgers.edu.